 B. No player may appear in a game at a position that is not listed on his card, and position players may not be called on to pitch.

-J. Players may be used during the regular season until they have reached 110% of the at-bats or innings pitched as shown on their cards.
-Regardless of their regular season usage, all players are once again eligible for post-season play, although limited to a maximum of 33% of the AB's or IP's as shown on the card (rounded to the nearest whole number).
-The 33% limit applies to the entire post-season, regardless of whether the team plays in 1, 2, or 3 different playoff series.
+I. Players may be used during the regular season until they have reached 110% of the at-bats or innings pitched as shown on their cards.
+Regardless of their regular season usage, all players are once again eligible for post-season play, although limited to a maximum of 10% of the AB's or IP's as shown on the card (rounded to the nearest whole number) for each series.

-L. Any games may be played on the SOM computer game by agreement of both managers, or at the discretion of the home team for play-by-mail games.
+K. Any games may be played on the SOM computer game by agreement of both managers, or at the discretion of the home team for play-by-mail games.
 A computer league will be issued at the draft.
-Only this league may be used for games played on the computer, including all Netplay games.
+Only this league may be used for games played on the computer, including all internet games.

 VI.
 Deadlines and Demerits